tgxn/lemmy-ezmode/README.md

 There are a couple of ways to deploy Lemmy, I like deploying it using Traefik as the reverse proxy, I made this since the ansible template is hard to get running, and doesn't support Traefik.

+I have added some really basic tests to make sure this stack always brings up a working container (at least in GitHub Workflows)

 # Usage

 1. Clone: `git clone https://github.com/tgxn/lemmy-ezmode.git`